VFMCS/web-app/README.md

 - Enter password when prompted

-### Access Database from Local psql Client without Google Auth Proxy
+### Access Database from Local psql Client without Cloud SQL Proxy
 Our database is built with PostgreSQL.
 PostgreSQL can be installed [here](https://www.postgresql.org/download/).
 Once installed, run the command:
 - `psql "sslmode=disable dbname=vfmcs1 user=guest hostaddr=34.134.101.113"`
 (Please note that currently your address or network must be whitelisted before being able to connect.)